ettorezamponi/RAMSES-Reusability/README.md

 ### Portforwarding
 A known issue on macOS involves the Actuator component, that sometimes cannot directly contact the Docker interface to run or stop containers.
 This results in the Instances Manager container to fail its booting process.

 To solve this issue, install [Homebrew](https://brew.sh) if you do not have it yet, update its packages with the following command.

 ```
 $ brew upgrade
 ```

-Install the latest versione of [Socat](http://www.dest-unreach.org/socat/) (1.8.0.0 for Mac and 1.7.4.1 for Windows) with this command.
+Install the latest versione of [Socat](http://www.dest-unreach.org/socat/) (1.8.0.0 for Mac and 1.7.4.1 for Win/Linux) with this command.

 ```
 $ brew install socat